 New Technologies in Education.

-My current research has a focus on Zarzuela, Spanish Lyric Theatre and Nationalism, through the project 'Zarzuela and post-Empire identity in Spain, Cuba and the Philippines', in collaboration with the UoN Department of Music and the UoN Department of Spanish, Portuguese and Latin American Studies.
+His current research has a focus on Zarzuela, Spanish Lyric Theatre and Nationalism, through the project 'Zarzuela and post-Empire identity in Spain, Cuba and the Philippines', in collaboration with the UoN Department of Music and the UoN Department of Spanish, Portuguese and Latin American Studies.

-I am also currently collaborating with the UNMC School of Politics and International Relations and the UoN SPLAS in the establishment of a transnational Indian Ocean research network.
+He is also currently collaborating with the UNMC School of Politics and International Relations and the UoN SPLAS in the establishment of a transnational Indian Ocean research network.

 SERGIO CAMACHO FERNÁNDEZ, 2016.
 Vigencia de la zarzuela como género de creación contemporánea.
 In: JOSÉ ROMERA CASTILLO, FRANCISCO GUTIÉRREZ CARBAJO and RAQUEL GARCÍA PASCUAL, eds., Teatro y Música en los inicios del siglo XXI Verbum.
 471-485